 Decadal Plan for Australian Education Research

 In August 2024, the Academy of the Social Sciences in Australia (the Academy) and the Australian Association for Research in Education (AARE) convened a Roundtable discussion of priorities and future directions for education research.
 The roundtable was attended by more than thirty representatives from universities, peak bodies and professional organisations, education unions and education research agencies.
 Attendees agreed to work together to develop a Decadal Plan for Australian Education Research, a 10-year roadmap for the education research field with the intention of increasing the profile, impact and resourcing of education research in Australia.
-The Academy is leading the development of this Decadal Plan.

-Planned Approach
+Planned approach

-The Academy is leading the development of the Decadal Plan over the course of 12 months, taking a staged approach.
-The Academy has convened a Steering Committee comprised of funding partners and other representatives to guide the approach, direction and focus of the Decadal Plan.
+The Academy has convened a Steering Committee comprised of funding partners and other representatives to guide the approach, direction and focus of the Decadal Plan and ensure wide consultation.

-Early priorites
+Early priorities

 01

-Justice, quality and equity for all learners
+Justice, quality and equity for all

 - Develop insights into the challenges created by policy and funding mechanisms, inconsistent regularity frameworks across jurisdictions and sectors, and broader societal factors.